mozilla/DeepSpeech/README.rst

    # Transcribe an audio file
    deepspeech --model deepspeech-0.5.1-models/output_graph.pbmm --alphabet deepspeech-0.5.1-models/alphabet.txt --lm deepspeech-0.5.1-models/lm.binary --trie deepspeech-0.5.1-models/trie --audio audio/2830-3980-0043.wav

-A pre-trained English model is available for use and can be downloaded using `the instructions below <#using-a-pre-trained-model>`_.
+A pre-trained English model is available for use and can be downloaded using `the instructions below <USING.rst#using-a-pre-trained-model>`_.
 Currently, only 16-bit, 16 kHz, mono-channel WAVE audio files are supported in the Python client.
 A package with some example audio files is available for download in our `release notes <https://github.com/mozilla/DeepSpeech/releases/latest>`_.

 Quicker inference can be performed using a supported NVIDIA GPU on Linux.
 See the `release notes <https://github.com/mozilla/DeepSpeech/releases/latest>`_ to find which GPUs are supported.
 To run ``deepspeech`` on a GPU, install the GPU specific package: